NullandKale/ILGPUView/ILGPUView/Templates/Tutorial_01.md

 ﻿# Tutorial 01 Context and Accelerators

-Welcome to the first ILGPU tutorial.
+Welcome to the first ILGPU tutorial!
 In this tutorial we will cover the basics of the Context and Accelerator objects.

 ## Context
 All ILGPU classes and functions rely on an instance of ILGPU.Context.